 Sharpie mugs are an inexpensive and easy gift to make for your friends, family, or even yourself.
-Best of all, sharpie mugs can be customized a zillion different ways–add any design and use any colors you want.
+They can be customized a zillion different ways–add any design and use any colors you want.
 Best of all, the designs won't wash off if you follow the tips in this post!

 Washable DIY Sharpie Mugs Tutorial

-- Mugs (I usually buy mine at The Dollar Store)
+- Mugs–I buy mine at The Dollar Store

 - This is CRUCIAL!!!!
 If you don't use the right paint pens/markers, your design will wash right off :(

-- Large felt stickers OR vinyl letters (do not use regular paper stickers–they will be very difficult to remove from your mug) OR you could use a pencil to sketch out your own design
+- Large felt stickers or vinyl letters (do not use regular paper stickers–they will be very difficult to remove from your mug) OR you could use a pencil to sketch out your own design

 - Rubbing alcohol